types of work schedules

 Because of the diversity in work schedule types, it’s easy to become confused — both with the terms used to describe the schedule and with the hours each one indicates.
 But the management experts at Sling are here to help.

-In this article, we’ll explain the 16 most common types of work schedules so you can find the one that best suits your business and your employees.
+In this article, we’ll explain some of the most common types of work schedules so you can find the one that best suits your business and your employees.

 Flight schedule